Northwestern fires coach Pat Fitzgerald after hazing allegations surface with football team

 “I recognize that my decision will not be universally applauded, and there will be those in our community who may vehemently disagree with it,” Schill wrote.
 “Ultimately, I am charged with acting in the best interests of the entire University, and this decision is reflective of that.
 The damage done to our institution is significant, as is the harm to some of our students.”

+Gragg was hired by Northwestern in June 2021.
+He got the job after Mike Polisky stepped down amid mounting criticism because he was named in a sexual harassment lawsuit against the Big Ten school by former Wildcats cheerleaders.

-Fitzgerald had been serving a two-week suspension after the school said Friday that an investigation by a law firm did not find “sufficient” evidence that the coaching staff knew about ongoing hazing — though there were “significant opportunities” to find out about it.
+Fitzgerald had been serving a two-week suspension after the school said Friday that an investigation led by attorney Maggie Hickey of law firm ArentFox Schiff did not find “sufficient” evidence that the coaching staff knew about ongoing hazing — though there were “significant opportunities” to find out about it.

-Schill, who was the president of the University of Oregon before taking over Northwestern in September, said in his Monday letter that the report from ArentFox Schiff will remain confidential.
+Schill, who was the president of the University of Oregon before taking over Northwestern in September, said in his Monday letter that the investigative report will remain confidential.
 But he wrote that, during the investigation, 11 current or former players acknowledged the hazing within the program.

 “The hazing included forced participation, nudity and sexualized acts of a degrading nature, in clear violation of Northwestern policies and values,” Schill wrote.